Project Management for Small Business: The Complete Guide

 Wrike is a work management platform built to bring various teams together.
 You know how it usually gets: some processes might just slip through the cracks when a team is small.
 However, Wrike allows you to align all the aspects and departments of your crew so that you can achieve a better result.

-Thanks to Wrike’s tool set, you can boost your team’s productivity with such functionalities as unified spaces, meeting notes sharing in a Zoom-like way, templates, subtasks, and Gantt charts, to name a few.
+Thanks to Wrike’s tool set, you can boost your team’s productivity with functionalities such as unified spaces, meeting notes sharing in a Zoom-like way, templates, subtasks, and Gantt charts.

 Pricing: from $0/user/month to $24.80/user/month.